 - If you wish to take equivalent to 400 level papers on exchange:

 a.
-Discuss this with the Head of Department
+Discuss this with the School of Geography's Student Exchange Advisor: Dr Wayne Stephenson

 b.
 Check suitable destinations with an Exchange Adviser

-- If you intend starting a new degree programme on exchange please see the Head of Department
+- If you intend starting a new degree programme on exchange please see the Head of School

 Statement of purpose and character reference